kay-kim/materialize/doc/user/content/self-managed-deployments/_index.md

 operator will roll out the changes.

-{{< note >}} If you do not specify  a new `requestRollout` UUID, the operator watches for updates but does ot roll out the changes.
+{{< note >}} If you do not specify  a new `requestRollout` UUID, the operator watches for updates but does not roll out the changes.
 {{< /note >}}

 For a full list of fields available for the Materialize CR, see [Materialize CRD